Skip to Content

 As its name suggests, this cut is simply a burst with straight hair – long, mid-length, or short.

-Straight hair can look very sleek and clean with the right products.
-Don’t worry if you’re naturally curly because you can relax or thermally straighten your hair.
+Personally, I think straight hair can look very sleek and clean with the right products.
+Don't worry if you're naturally curly because you can relax or thermally straighten your hair.
+But beware - relaxers are not recommended if you have severe hair loss or alopecia.

 Low Burst Fade Haircut